DFE-Digital/architecture/accessibility.md

 When we publish new content, we’ll make sure our use of images meets accessibility standards.

-We plan to fix the issues with the images by the end of 2020.
+We plan to fix the issues with the images by the end of March 2020.

 This statement was prepared on 24 September 2020.
 It was last updated on 24 September 2020.